 Are you thinking about enjoying an unforgettable sailing holidays around the Croatian coasts?
 I’m pretty sure it will be a great experience.
 However, Croatia has many bases and sailing itineraries around the area, because of that reason, planning your sailing trip could be a little messy.
 In order to help you out with your adventure, we would like to share one of our favorite sailing routes around Croatia with you: The Islands of Central Dalmatia.

-to sail a week with your family or friends is easy, quick and safe with Yanpy.
-Our partners are the best charter companies so we can offer the best yachts and quality service.
+The yacht charter offer in Central Dalmatia is huge, with special focus in the cities of Split and Trogir.
+Renting a boat in Split with your family or friends, to sail for a week becomes easy, quick and safe with Yanpy.
+Our partners are the best charter companies in the area and we can offer the best yachts and quality service.

-If you can´t wait to live an adventure sailing around Croatia, keep reading.
+If you can't wait to live an adventure sailing around Croatia, keep reading.

 Why has Croatia become a top destination for yacht charter?

-Croatia is a mediterranean country brimming with culture and history.
+Croatia is a Mediterranean country brimming with culture and history.
 The old town of Dubrovnik and Trogir are world heritage sites by Unesco.
 Its nature is exuberant.
 National parks such as Plitvice, Kornati or Mljet could be from fairy tales.

 What do you need to rent a boat in Croatia?

 Each charter company has its own rules.
 We suggest that you get informed about the different requirements before hiring a yacht.
 In general terms, the sailing and radio operator licenses are required, and some sailing experience must be proven.

 If you don't have much sailing experience and want to enjoy a sailing holidays hopping from island to island, the best you can do is to charter a yacht with skipper (or crew).
 He will take care of everything and you will only have to relax and have fun.
 In the end, it's your holiday, isn't?